The study rooms that have been closed until now will reopen for students in the Historic Building.

 • The Downtown History and Medicine Library remains open during its regular hours

-• ⚠️ Access to the university libraries is limited to borrowing and returning materials and individual study on site.
+• ⚠️ Access to the university libraries is limited to borrowing and returning materials and equipment, as well as individual study on site.
 Access to group study rooms is therefore temporarily suspended;

-• ⚠️ Access is by appointment only: users must therefore reserve a time slot for borrowing/returning items or a study space, either through Affluences or by email, depending on the library in question
+• ⚠️ Access is by appointment only: users must therefore reserve a borrowing/return time slot or a study space, either through Affluences or by email, depending on the library in question

 Following a webinar on COVID-19 care from the community to the hospital, a new webinar will focus on vaccination.
 Join us on February 1!
 Find all the details in this article.